hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 ```

 ### Transforming the counts
 To make a fair comparison across samples, we need to normalize the data.
 We are working with a count matrix in which highly enriched regions consume more sequencing resources and thereby suppress the representation of other regions.
-This data resembles something quite similar to RNA-seq and gene expression, we can apply similar methods.
+This data resembles something quite similar to RNA-seq and gene expression, so we can apply similar methods.
 Since we are simply visualizing data at this point (and not performing any statistical analysis), a **variance stabilizing transform** (vst) would be adequate rather than normalization.
 The vst is a transformation method is a log2 transform with an additional step to avoid any bias from the abundance of low-count genes.
 In short, for genes with lower counts, the values are shrunken towards the genes’ averages across all samples.

-> _Later in this workshop when we perform differential enrichment analysis], we will discuss normalization in more detail._
+> _Later in this workshop when we perform differential enrichment analysis, we will discuss normalization in more detail._

 In order to perform the vst, we will use the [DESeq2 package](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 First, we create a DESeq2 object and then we run the `vst()` function.
 Following that we can extract the vst transformed counts for visualization.